cross-library/data_policy_analyzer222/README.md

 ### Prerequisites

-1.Create a clean virtual python environment.
+1. Create a clean virtual python environment.
 It's suggested to use pyenv to build virtualenv(you can also use other tools).
 ```
 pyenv virtualenv nlp-3.7.3
 ```